voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 This section details the relationship of the myJym app to products that are simmilar or related to it.

 #### 1.3.1.1 System Interfaces <a name="1.3.1.1-system-interfaces" />
+- The application shall run on the most recent **iOS**.
-- The application will be running on the most recent **iOS** and **Android**.
-It will also be connected with a database to store information.
+- The application shall run on the most recent **macOS**.
+- The application shall be connected to a database to store data.
+- The application shall be using google authentication.

 #### 1.3.1.2 User Interfaces <a name="1.3.1.2-user-interfaces" />
-* The application **GUI** will include:
+* The application shall have a **GUI**.
-    - Interactive menus
-    - Interactive buttons
-    - In-app keyboards
+    - The GUI shall contain interactive buttons.
+    - The GUI shall contain an onscreen keyboard.
-    - Built-in messaging
+    - The GUI shall contain a built-in messaging system.
-    - Video recording
-    - **Embedded videos**
-    - **Interactive Forms**
-    - Settings
-    - Log In menu
-    - Navigation bars
+    - The GUI shall contain a sign-in page.
+    - The GUI shall contain a log in menu.
+    - The GUI shall contain interactive forms.
+    - The GUI shall contain a navigation bar.
+    - The GUI shall contain a search bar.
+    - The GUI shall contain a settings page.
+    - The GUI shall contain hyperlinks to workout videos.
+    - The GUI shall contain a find workout page.
+    - The GUI shall contain a create workout page.
+    - The GUI shall contain a my Gym page.
+    - The my Gym page shall have a search for gym option.
+    - The my Gym page shall have the option to see the home gym of user.
+    - The my Gym page shall have a map of where equipment is in the gym.

 #### 1.3.1.3 Hardware Interfaces <a name="1.3.1.3-hardware-interfaces" />
 * Since the application will be run over the internet and cell service data, most of the hardware requirements will ensure the ios and android devices are able to connect to the internet.
 Since the **app** will be a fitness app, the hardware will require **users** to have the feature of location tracking for personal coach and exercise equipment tutorial videos.
 Preferably, iPhone 6 and later gen, for the purpose of app store update reasons.